DeniseMcK9210/Equity-In-Hollywood/README.md

 2. Which genres dominate or under perform in passing the Bechdel test?
 3. Is the American public interested in diverse Hollywood titles?
 4. Are Hollywood filmmakers investing in movies that pass the Bechdel test?
+5. What are the trending topics of conversation in films that pass the third criteria of the test?

 Our visualization includes a Python Flask-powered RESTful API, HTML/CSS, Javascript, and SQLite database.
 Our final project: